Stavros Mavrothalassitis Stadium

-Stavros Mavrothalassitis Stadium is a football stadium in Egaleo, Athens, Greece.
+Stavros Mavrothalassitis Stadium is a football stadium in Aigaleo, a town and a suburb within the Athens agglomeration, Greece.
 It is currently used mostly for football games and is the home stadium of Egaleo FC. it has an effective capacity of 8,217 people.
-It was built in 1968 and named after Stavros Mavrothalassitis mayor of Egalo in the 1960s.
+It was built in 1968 and named after Stavros Mavrothalassitis, then mayor of Aigaleo, in the 1960s.

 Ilisiakos F.C. also use the stadium currently.